Ms Tan Zi Wen

 If you share our belief in giving every child a Strong Start in life, then join us as our MOE Kindergarten teacher today!
 Trained candidates holding a Diploma in Early Childhood Care and Education – Teaching (DECCE-T) (or equivalent) can apply by completing this application form and email it to firstname.lastname@example.org.
 Click here to find out more about the role of our MOE Kindergarten Teacher and the necessary prerequisites.
 Those interested in relief teaching at our MOE Kindergartens may also contact us for more information.

 Keen in a joining us as our MOE Kindergarten Teacher but do not have the teaching qualifications or experience?
 The MOE Kindergarten Teacher Training Programme is the perfect opportunity where you will attend training and gain hands-on experience at the same time.
-Join our mailing list here to be informed of sponsorship opportunity.
+Leave your details here to be informed of any upcoming sponsorship opportunity for the MOE Kindergarten Teacher Training Programme.